 Youth on Course had a record-breaking 2017, and 2018 is looking to be no different.
 See below for a look at what Youth on Course has been up to in the new year.

-Youth on Course – the non-profit providing young people with subsidized golf, college scholarships, caddie programs and paid high school internships – today announces it has expanded its national affordable golf program to four new associations.
-New partnerships include Colorado Golf Association (Junior Golf Alliance of Colorado), Golf Association of Philadelphia, Greater Cincinnati Golf Association and the Iowa Golf Association.
+Youth on Course – the non-profit providing young people with subsidized golf, college scholarships, caddie programs and paid high school internships – announces it has expanded its national affordable golf program to six new associations.
+New partnerships include Colorado Golf Association (Junior Golf Alliance of Colorado), Golf Association of Philadelphia, Greater Cincinnati Golf Association, Maryland State Golf Association, Metropolitan Golf Association (New York) and the Iowa Golf Association.

 “Our goal by years-end is to serve more than 40,000 young men and women; partnering with these organizations will help us achieve that goal,” says Adam Heieck, Youth on Course Executive Director.
 “The demand for affordable access to golf has never been higher, and we’re happy to play a key role in making that a reality in local communities.”

 Six additional state associations added throughout the year include Carolinas Golf Association (North Carolina and South Carolina), Georgia State Golf Association, Golf House of Kentucky, Miami Valley Golf Association, Minnesota Golf Association and Wisconsin Golf Association.

 Additionally, nearly 200 individuals have benefited from scholarships totaling $1.2 million in financial support.
 The current Youth on Course college scholarship retention rate is 98 percent, with 50 students already graduated from a four-year university.